Minnesota Twins at Tampa Bay Rays game preview

 BOTTOM LINE

-The Rays are 17-12 in home games.
-The Tampa Bay offense has compiled a .259 batting average as a team this season, good for sixth in the American League.
-Austin Meadows leads the team with a mark of .354.
+The Rays are 17-13 in home games.
+Tampa Bay ranks sixth in the majors in hitting with a .259 batting average, Austin Meadows leads the team with an average of .355.

-The Twins are 19-9 on the road.
-Minnesota has hit 106 combined home runs this season, most in the American League.
-Eddie Rosario leads them with 17, averaging one every 12.8 at-bats.
+The Twins are 20-9 on the road.
+The Twins won the last meeting 6-2.
+Kyle Gibson earned his sixth victory and Marwin Gonzalez went 2-for-5 with a double, a home run and two RBIs for Minnesota.
+Yonny Chirinos took his second loss for Tampa Bay.

 TOP PERFORMERS

-Brandon Lowe leads the Rays with 24 extra base hits and is batting .278.
-Tommy Pham is 15-for-34 with four doubles, three home runs and seven RBIs over the last 10 games for Tampa Bay.
+Meadows leads the Rays with 12 home runs and is slugging .664.
+Tommy Pham is 14-for-31 with four doubles, two home runs and six RBIs over the last 10 games for Tampa Bay.

-Polanco leads the Twins with 30 extra base hits and has 27 RBIs.
-Max Kepler is 15-for-38 with six doubles, three home runs and 13 RBIs over the last 10 games for Minnesota.
+Eddie Rosario leads the Twins with 17 home runs home runs and is slugging .548.
+Max Kepler is 13-for-38 with six doubles, three home runs and 13 RBIs over the last 10 games for Minnesota.

 LAST 10 GAMES